Much, many, and a lot of (lots of) are quantifiers. We use them to talk about large amounts; we don’t know the exact amount.

 I’ve got a lot to do today. (x a lot of to do)

 Much and many in positive sentences are formal.
-We prefer a lot of or lots of for informal use.

 Many of the experiments produced useful results. (formal)